 There are four common categories of annual geraniums: zonal, ivy-leaf, regal and scented-leaved.
 Technically, the annuals referred to as geraniums belong to the genus Pelargonium.
 But because the genera Pelargonium and Geranium both belong to the Geraniaceae family, annual geraniums use the same common name asperennial cranesbill geraniums.
 Most pelargoniums, or annual geraniums, are available in shades of red, pink, purple, lavender and white.

-The zonal geranium (Pelargonium x hortorum) is a hybrid between P. inquinans and P. zonale.
-The zonal geraniums have leaf margins that are often scalloped, zoned or variegated and have a heavy odor when bruised.
+Zonal geraniums (Pelargonium x hortorum) are a hybrid between P.inquinans and P. zonale.
+These upright geraniums’ leaf margins are often scalloped, zoned orvariegated.
+The leaves emit a heavy odor when bruised.
 Zonal geraniums can be grown from cuttings or seed.

 For more information, see the following Colorado State University Extension fact sheets(s):

 For more information, see the following Planttalk Colorado™ script(s).

 Do you have a question?
 Try Ask an Expert!